BrianLipscombe/cryptocurrency-quiz-game/README.md

     2. Imagery

         The background image is a rendering downloaded for free from VectorStock [here](https://www.vectorstock.com/royalty-free-vector/cpu-chip-with-bright-connections-green-vector-22525088) then further designed with additional layers using Adobe Photshop Elements Photo Editor.
 The cryptocurrency logos were obtained for free at designmodo [here.](https://designmodo.com/free-crypto-icons/) It is intended to appear as a magnified digital cryptocurrency networking circuit.
 The golden coin reward image at the end was obtained [here.](https://www.pikpng.com/transpng/hxRhmR/)

+    3. Typography

+        The fonts are basic and easy to read.
+The buttons at the beginning and end of the quiz are labeled with text that correspond with market terminology i.e. instead of "start" the word "invest" is used, and instead of "play again" and "quit" the words "bullish" and "bearish" are used to to denote a positive or negative feeling toward the user to either play again or quit.

 * Wireframe